-A vehicle requiring a vehicle safety systems inspection may have been deemed a total-loss due to severe accident damage, which could have severely altered the shape and structure of the frame and/or unibody.
+A vehicle requiring a vehicle safety systems inspection may have been deemed a total-loss due to severe accident damage, which could have severely altered the shape and structure of the frame or unibody.
 The body structure inspection is a visual inspection of the vehicle panels, frame/unibody, fuel system, and other components.
-Licensed technicians shall consult Division 12, Chapter 5, Section 27154 (sealing of the cab from gases or fumes), Section 27600 (body panel requirements), and Section 28071 (bumpers) of the Vehicle Code, in addition to 49 C.F.R., Subtitle B, Chapter 5, Part 581 (commencing with Section 581.1) (bumper standards) to ensure minimum inspection standards for the body structure inspection are met.
+Licensed technicians shall consult sections 27154 (sealing the cab from gases or fumes), 27600 (body panel requirements for specified vehicles), and 28071 (bumpers) of Division 12, Chapter 5 of the VC to ensure minimum inspection standards for the body structure inspection are met.

-7.2 Passenger Vehicles Inspection
+7.2 Passenger Vehicle Inspection

 The body structure and adjoining components are designed to work together in an accident.
 Damage to one section of a vehicle may compromise the overall structure of the vehicle.
-When inspecting the vehicle's body structure, the technician shall inspect the following items, as applicable, to ensure they are securely fastened, free of damage affecting functionality, and operate as designed without binding or jamming:
+When inspecting the vehicle's body structure, the technician shall inspect the following items, as applicable, to ensure they are securely fastened, are free of damage affecting functionality, and operate as designed without binding or jamming:

 - A. Hood: The hood must securely latch when shut.
 The hood latch on most vehicles is a two-stage latch design.
 The main latch, normally located inside the vehicle, is operated by pulling the hood release lever.
 The secondary safety latch is operated from the exterior of the vehicle and accessible once the main latch is released.
 This two-stage latch is designed to prevent the hood from opening while the vehicle is in motion.
 The main latch and secondary safety latch must operate as designed by the manufacturer. - B. Doors: Most vehicle doors have a two-stage latch design and both stages of the latch are operated from either the inside or the outside door handles.
 If the vehicle is equipped with a two-stage latch mechanism, both stages of the latch must be operational, and work as designed by the manufacturer.

-C. Trunk/Liftgate/Hatchback
+Additionally, doors must open and close as designed by the manufacturer when using the interior and exterior door handles. - C. Trunk/Liftgate/Hatchback: The technician shall inspect the hinged body part at the rear of the vehicle to ensure it operates as designed without binding or jamming.